nightscout/Trio/fastlane/testflight.md

 This is the second one of two GitHub secrets needed for your build.

 The first time you build with the GitHub Browser Build method for any DIY app, you will make up a password and record it as `MATCH_PASSWORD`.
-Note, if you later lose `MATCH_PASSWORD`, you will need to delete and make a new Match-Secrets repository (next step).
 You use the same password for all DIY apps.
+Note, if you later lose `MATCH_PASSWORD`, you will need to delete your Match-Secrets repository (automatically created), and go through the GitHub actions again.

-## Setup GitHub Match-Secrets Repository
+## GitHub Match-Secrets Repository

-> This step is no longer required, your Match-Secrets repository is automatically created the first time you run a GitHub Action.
-You can skip ahead to [Setup Github Trio repository](#setup-github-trio-repository).

-> Because it is private - only you can see your Match-Secrets repository.
+> A private Match-Secrets repository is automatically created under your GitHub username the first time you run a GitHub Action.
+Because it is a private repository - only you can see it.
 You will not take any direct actions with this repository; it needs to be there for GitHub to use as you progress through the steps.

 ## Setup Github Trio repository
 1. Fork https://github.com/nightscout/Trio into your account.
 If you already have a fork of Trio in GitHub, you can't make another one.
-You can continue to work with your existing fork, or delete that from GitHub and then and fork https://github.com/nightscout/Trio.
+You can continue to work with your existing fork, or delete that from GitHub and then fork https://github.com/nightscout/Trio.
 1. In the forked Trio repo, go to Settings -> Secrets and variables -> Actions.
 1. For each of the following secrets, tap on "New repository secret", then add the name of the secret, along with the value you recorded for it:
     * `TEAMID`